loreglean/lantern/README.md

 ###Known issues

 * If you're facing linking problems in SDL2main library on VS 2015, you can recompile SDL2 by yourself using VS 2015, or just download SDL2 build bot package here: https://buildbot.libsdl.org/sdl-builds/sdl-visualstudio/

-* Lantern fails loading resources when running from a directory different than the one where the executable is